GitHub README best practices for discoverability and conversion

 Read more →Longer-form updates and explainers.
 For a terse ship log, see Changelog.

-Every venue worth submitting an open-source project to in 2026, organized by traffic profile, audience, and durability of visibility.
-Honest tradeoffs for each.
+Read more →Every venue worth submitting to in 2026 — organized by traffic profile, launch-day vs durable visibility, and honest tradeoffs for each.

 Read more →Why we set the review minimum at 800 characters, what that actually filters out, and the data showing why a higher floor produces better signal than upvotes.